 Constant Contact is perfect for beginner email marketers and anyone who wants to send automated messages and newsletters with little to no learning curve.

 Right off the bat, Constant Contact provides seminars and trainings to get you up to speed.
-Unlike MailChimp, it provides around-the-clock phone and live chat support.
-Then expect the fundamental email marketing tools you need:
+Unlike MailChimp, it provides around-the-clock phone and live chat support customer service (customer support).

-- Sending unlimited emails
+- Sending unlimited email

 - Decent and sizable selection of email templates

-- Tracking and reporting
+- Tracking and real-time reporting